Code-Institute-Submissions/SleepyMan93-cloud_culture/README.md

 Faced a very difficult bug when trying to render the nicotine level in the shopping bag.
 At first, the view wasn't creating a new item for the same product but with a different nicotine level, this was due to a typo in the bag **views.py**.
 However, the nicotine level wasn't rendering in the shopping bag, it showed N/A. To make sure there was a value, I placed **{{ item.product.has_nicotine }}** under the for loop to check if the item returned "True", once it had, I knew the nic level was storing in the dictionary.
 From here, I replaced it with **{{ item.nicotine }}**, which rendered the correct nicotine level.
 From here, I injected this logic back into the "if" bag statement and the nicotine level is now showing as expected.

+Found another bug with the shopping bag where it wasn't displaying the amount selected on the individual product page.
+- insert bag total bug
+Fix was inside the "contexts.py" file.
+'Quantity' was being filled in the dictionary from "item_data" which was from the outer for loop but instead, I needed the quantity to just be the quantity from the inner for loop.

 # Technologies Used <a name="languages"></a>